-The Franco-German Master's degree in Humanities and Social Sciences, under the tutelage of the Franco-German university, offers a new training program based on the cooperation of a prestigious, European-ranked French “Grande Ecole” dedicated to training, based in a very enterprising region and a reputed German university with longstanding tradition.
+The Franco-German Master's degree in Humanities and Social Sciences, supported by the Franco-German University, offers a new training program based on the cooperation of a prestigious, European-ranked French “Grande Ecole” dedicated to training, based in a very enterprising region and a reputed German university with longstanding tradition.

 This curriculum is based on the complementarity of the partner universities and the discovery of different approaches, providing value-added progress through the creation of a European university network.

 - Students carry out two of the four semesters of the Master's degree at the University of Fribourg, and the other two semesters, in the two Lyon institutions with jointly accredited Master’s.

 - They follow courses regularly provided in the Master's training of the chosen specialty.
 The courses followed during the stay in Germany are defined and validated by the Joint Pedagogical Commission.